apisakoctcorp/sql-docs/docs/linux/sql-server-linux-migrate-restore-database.md

 Next, explore other migration scenarios for SQL Server on Linux.

+In case of failed to restore database named with '-', please be informed that this is limitation of sqlcmd to parse command RESTORE DATABASE named with '-'.

+The solution is:
+1. Go back to SQL Server on Windows to change database name to be without '-'
+2. Back up particular database then restore at SQL Server on Linux.

 > [!div class="nextstepaction"]
 >[Migrate databases to SQL Server on Linux](sql-server-linux-migrate-overview.md)